fhernandez2583/Project-Evaluation/README.md

   * Discount rate or WACC (weighted average cost of capital)
     * If no WACC the discount rate of 4.5% will be used

-* MIRR will be calulated:
+* MIRR will be calculated:
   * By using the cash flow of project revenue and expense
   * Initial expense to start the project
   * Discount rate or WACC